peterdieleman/papermod/content/posts/linux/battery-saving.md

 4. Run `sudo auto-cpufreq --install`
 5. Back-up your tlp configuration by running:\
    `cp /etc/tlp.conf ~/tlp.conf`.[^5]
+6. Check that both tlp and auto-cpufreq are installed correctly.
+   1. Restart your laptop.
+Open a terminal.
+   2. Check that tlp is enabled by running:\
+      `tlp-stat -c`.\
+      The very first line should contain:\
+      `TLP_ENABLE="1"`.\
+      In case it does not, go in and edit the file as in **step 7** below, and change the parameter.
+   3. Check that auto-cpufreq is activated by typing:\
+      `systemctl status snap.auto-cpufreq.service.service`,\
+      when you have installed the package using snap, or:\
+      `systemctl status auto-cpufreq`,\
+      when you went the other route.
+      This should display some information telling `auto-cpufreq` is activated.
-6. Run `sudo nano /etc/tlp.conf` to open the tlp config file in nano.
+7. Run `sudo nano /etc/tlp.conf` to open the tlp config file in nano.
-7. In the config file,
+8. In the config file,
    make sure the following lines are commented out, by making sure they start with a `#`:
    - `#CPU_SCALING_GOVERNOR_ON_BAT`